 Also, the Temple of Light as a hidden dungeon.
 This one was proven false, though it's theorized that it was in the beta version, but was Dummied Out.

-Mahito Yokota (Main composer for Super Mario Galaxy) originally wanted to remaster the soundtrack for orchestra for the 3DS version, and even prepared several tracks, but Koji Kondo abruptly asked him to "recreate the N64 sound."
+Mahito Yokota (main composer for Super Mario Galaxy) originally wanted to remaster the soundtrack for orchestra for the 3DS version, and even prepared several tracks, but Koji Kondo abruptly asked him to "recreate the N64 sound."
 In the end, only one orchestral track made it into the game.
-But hey, when Koji Kondo tells you to do something, you do it.

 Ocarina was originally going to be mostly in first-person, with the camera going into third-person during combat.
 This was quickly dropped due to the guy who made Link's model not standing the thought of not seeing Link all the time.
 The idea of a first person adventure game with some third-person moments was used for a different franchise.